Motorcycles

 The prototype packs 980 QuantumScape QSE-5 cells, which use a lithium-metal anode and a ceramic separator in place of the 18-kWh battery

-As you may already know solid-state batteries employ a solid electrolyte and anode-free lithium-metal instead of liquid electrolytes and graphite anodes in more conventional designs.
-This means they're not just safer to use overall, but also enable quicker charging, and more energy stored in less space.
+As you may already know, solid-state batteries employ a solid electrolyte and anode-free lithium-metal instead of liquid electrolytes and graphite anodes in more conventional batteries.
+This means they're not just safer to use overall, but also enable quicker charging, and they store more energy per a given volume and weight.

-On the V21L prototype, this equates to about 844 watt-hours per liter, a 10–80% charge time of little more than 12 minutes, and the capacity to provide constant, race-level power.
-That’s thanks to 980 QuantumScape’s QSE-5 cells, which use a lithium-metal anode and a ceramic separator in place of the 18-kWh battery pack that’s equipped with 1,152 cylindrical 21700 cells, which the stock moto usually packs.
+On the V21L prototype, the battery stores about 844 watt-hours per liter, and can deal with race-level power outputs as well as a hot charger that'll fill 'er up from 10–80% in little more than 12 minutes.
+The pack comprises 980 of QuantumScape’s QSE-5 cells, which use a lithium-metal anode and a ceramic separator in place of the stock bike's 18-kWh battery pack that’s equipped with 1,152 cylindrical 21700 cells.

-A racing bike with a lighter battery pack, consistent torque, and battery cooling should make for an impressive ride on the track.
-And faster charge times should also mean fewer, quicker pit stops.
+A race bike with a lighter battery pack, consistent torque, and battery cooling should see quicker lap times on track.
+And faster charge times should also mean quicker pit stops.

 The V21L is already one of the most impressive electric motorcycles on the planet, producing 150 horsepower in its stock form and capable of reaching speeds of up to 170 mph